kuiperzone/Yaal/README.md

 ### Logging Severity and Threshold ###

-Every log message has an associated `SeverityLevel` value which follow the RFC 5424 specification.
+Every log message has an associated `SeverityLevel` value which follows the RFC 5424 specification.
 Namely, in order of decreasing priority: Emergency, Alert, Critical, Error, Warning, Notice, Info, Debug.
 If unspecified, the default message severity is `SeverityLevel.Info`.